gmc-code/PC-microbit-micropython/docs/lessons2/gestures.rst

 .. admonition:: Tasks

     #.
-Write code to display different arrow images when ithe microbit is tilted in each direction.
+Write code to display different arrow images when the microbit is tilted in each direction.